-We are pleased to announce the Economics of Quantum Information Technology conference, sponsored by the NSF Engineering Center for Quantum Networks (CQN) and the USC Marshall Institute for Outlier Research in Business (iORB), which will be held in person May 4-5, 2023 at the Marshall School of Business, University of Southern California.
+We are pleased to announce the 2nd Economics of Quantum Information Technology conference which will be held in person at the Marshall School of Business, University of Southern California in mid-October, 2024.

-We seek papers on topics related to the economics of QIT, including (but not limited to):
+Thus, we seek papers on topics related to the economics of quantum information technology, including (but not limited to):

-What can we learn about the economics of innovation by tracking the development of QIT from conception?
+What insights can we gain about the economics of innovation by tracking the development of quantum technologies from their inception?

-How can our economics of innovation knowledge optimize the rate and direction of QIT developments?
+How can our economics of innovation knowledge optimize the rate and direction of quantum technology developments?

-How do we understand incentives to invest human capital and financial capital in potentially high impact technologies characterized by substantial technological uncertainty?
+How do we evaluate and design incentives to invest human and financial capital in potentially high impact technologies characterized by substantial technological uncertainty?

 We also seek applications from Ph.D. students interested in conducting research in this area, who would like to attend the conference but do not have a related project at this point.
-The goal is to promote research activity on topics related to the economics of QIT, and to enable graduate students who are interested in this area to begin developing a network of like-minded scholars.
+The goal is to promote research activity related to the economics of quantum information technology, and to enable graduate students who are interested in this area to develop a network of like-minded scholars.
 Applicants must have successfully completed the first year of their Ph.D. program.
 Please include your CV and a short one-page double-spaced description of your interest in this topic of research.